vrgb-dev/vrgb/README.md

-[VRGB Logo]

-VRGB

-Userspace RGB control for ASUS HID LampArray keyboards on Linux.
+VRGB: RGB control for ASUS Vivobook HID LampArray keyboards on Linux.

 No kernel mods.
 No daemon.